peteamiri/Tutorials/SalesForce/CertNote2.md

 After you have defined validation rules:
 1. The user chooses to create a new record or edit an existing record.
 2. The user clicks Save.
-3. Salesforce executes all validation rules.
+3. SalesForce executes all validation rules.
-If all data is valid, Salesforce saves the record.
+If all data is valid, SalesForce saves the record.
-If any data is invalid, Salesforce displays the associated error message without saving the record.
+If any data is invalid, SalesForce displays the associated error message without saving the record.
 4. The user makes the necessary changes and clicks Save again.

 You can specify the error message to display when a record fails validation and where to display it.
 For example, your error message can be “The close date must occur after today's date.”
 You can choose to display it near a field or at the top of the page.
-Like all other Salesforce error messages, validation rule errors display in red text and are preceded by the word “Error.”
+Like all other SalesForce error messages, validation rule errors display in red text and are preceded by the word “Error.”

 Important: Validation rules apply to all new and updated records for an object, even if the fields referenced in the validation rule are not included in a page layout or an API call.
 If your organization has multiple page layouts for the object on which you create a validation rule, verify that the validation rule functions as intended on each layout.
 If your organization has any integrations that use this object, verify that the validation rule functions as intended for each integration.